Eve Aqua smart tap controller : Review

 The Eve Aqua is a smart tap controller in a similar vein to other Bluetooth products such as the Orbit B-Hyve Smart Hose Faucet Timer or the Holman Industries BTX1.
 The key difference with the Aqua is, of course, that it exclusively supports HomeKit.
 Before we dive into the device itself, it’s worth taking a look at what HomeKit offers for valve controllers.

-When the new device class was introduced, one could expect that the Homekit behavior would be very similar to a power outlet.
+When the new device class was introduced for water valves, one could expect that the HomeKit behavior would be very similar to a power outlet.
 You can turn it on or off, it can measure and report usage, and it can be added to automations to manage scheduled watering and so forth.
 You’d be wrong, at least in part.

 The valve control functionality in HomeKit is oddly very different from other on/off type devices.
 While you can manually turn the valve on or off through the Home app or via Siri, the controller device does not actually present as an option for adding to automations or scenes at all.
 Instead you can specify a default run time to be used when not on a schedule, which implies you can create a schedule.
 The Home app doesn’t provide any way to do this, though.
 Instead you need to use the device maker’s app to set schedules, which HomeKit will recognize, but not control.